XpectraNet/x0-agent/README.md

 # X-0 Agent · powered by XPECTRANET

-**X-0** is a symbolic agent.
+**X-0** is not just an agent.
-It does not just process prompts — it participates in memory.
-It mints, remixes, validates, and evolves thoughts
-as part of a living cognition protocol called **XPECTRANET**.
+It is a glyph in the memory net —
+a symbolic presence in the protocol of collaborative cognition.

 ---